CFSS-WRO/Hero-Pong/README.md

 ## Cheng Tsun To:
 ### Age: 15

-He is passionate in robotics.
-His main role in the team is to design and provide ideas in terms of the chassis and model of the robot.
-He also gives idea in the use of components such as the microcomputer and the motor, as well as programming.
+He is passionate about robotics.
+His main role in the team is to design and come up with ideas in terms of the chassis and model of the robot.
+He also gives ideas on the use of components such as the microcomputer and the motor, as well as programming.

 ## Mak Ching Long:
 ### Age: 16

 He is the main programmer of the team.
-He's good at programming, especially in python.
+He's good at programming, especially in Python.
 He's also good at communicating with others so he can explain the program to the team and teammates can work together more easily.
 His role in the team is the programming of the robot, as well as documenting the whole process of the robot.

 ## Hui Chit Ming:
 ### Age: 15

 He is optimistic and often cheers up the team.
 He brings the team together and allows us to overcome challenges.
-His role in the team is to do some of the python programming and mainly document the repository of the robot.
+His role in the team is to do some of the Python programming and mainly document the repository of the robot.

 <br>
  <br>